KnowageLabs/Knowage-Documentation/installation-guide/manual-installation.rst

 Enable Java Security Manager
 ---------

-In Knowage, a user can create datasets, LOVs, etc.. with script languages like Javascript.
+In Knowage, a user can create datasets, LOVs, etc.. with script languages like JavaScript.
 That introduces a security concern where a malicious user can execute code that can break the entire system.
 Java allows a system administrator to enable a `Security Manager <https://docs.oracle.com/javase/tutorial/essential/environment/security.html>`_ and to create a sandbox to limit privileges around the code that execute the script.

 The Security Manager can be enabled with the following steps: